NunoDuarte/idGaze_python/README.md

 3. labstreaminglayer
 4. yarp
 5. pupil with zmq plugin
+6. pupil LSL plugin
-6. pupil with pupil remote and frame publisher activated
+7. pupil with pupil remote and frame publisher activated
-7. pupil-stream-lsl project (other repository)
+8. pupil-stream-lsl project (other repository)
-8. check the requirements of the pupil-stream-lsl
+9. check the requirements of the pupil-stream-lsl
-9. check that pupil-stream-lsl has the correct threads activated
+10. check that pupil-stream-lsl has the correct threads activated

 ## if you find this problem when using codeblocks
 - pthread_create@2.25